 You may receive a distribution after you reach age 59-1/2 from all of your Accounts that are fully vested.
-Your Roth Contributions may be withdrawn on account of attainment of age 59-1/2 in the same manner as your regular Elective Deferral Contributions.
+Your Roth Contributions may be withdrawn in the same manner as your regular Elective Deferral Contributions.
 Please note however, that the income on the Roth Contributions may be taxable (and subject to penalties for early withdrawal) if the withdrawal is not a "qualified distribution."